Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Methods

 \section{Methods}

 This systematic review was conducted following the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) 2020 guidelines \citep{PAGE2021105906}.
-This section outlines the methodological framework adopted to conduct the systematic review.
-It details the procedures used to identify, select, and analyze relevant studies addressing computational modeling and compensation of brain tissue deformations in neurosurgical contexts.
-Specifically, it describes the search strategy employed across multiple scientific databases (Section~\ref{sec:search_strategy}), the multi-stage screening and article selection process (Section~\ref{sec:screening_process}), the inclusion and exclusion criteria applied to determine study eligibility (Section~\ref{sec:eligibility_criteria}), and the overall search results and trends observed in the final corpus of studies (Section~\ref{sec:search_results}).
+This section describes the search strategy employed across multiple scientific databases (Section~\ref{sec:search_strategy}), the multi-stage screening and article selection process (Section~\ref{sec:screening_process}), the inclusion and exclusion criteria applied to determine study eligibility (Section~\ref{sec:eligibility_criteria}), and the overall search results and trends observed in the final corpus of studies (Section~\ref{sec:search_results}).